Connect with others who understand.

 About Lion’s Mane Mushrooms

-A member of the basidiomycetes family of fungi, the lion’s mane mushroom goes by many names, including yamabushitake, monkey’s head, and Hericium erinaceus.
-Lion’s mane mushrooms grow naturally in Asia, Europe, and North America.
+The lion’s mane mushroom goes by many names, including yamabushitake and Hericium erinaceus.
+Lion’s mane mushrooms look like white pompoms.
+They grow naturally in Asia and North America.
 Lion’s mane is said to smell and taste a bit like seafood.
 In fact, these mushrooms are often used as vegan-friendly substitutes for recipes that call for crab or shrimp.
 They can be eaten cooked or raw.

-Lion’s mane mushrooms have been used in both Asian cuisine and medicines for centuries.
+Lion’s mane mushrooms have been used in both Asian cuisine and medicine for centuries.
 In the U.S., the use of lion’s mane for health purposes is considered to be integrative, alternative, or complementary medicine.
-Lion’s mane is believed to have antineoplastic, antidepressant, anti-inflammatory, and antioxidant properties.
-Some people believe these mushrooms also support immune function, cognitive function, mental health, and general well-being.
+Lion’s mane is believed to support brain health, reduce inflammation, and prevent cell damage.
+Some people believe these mushrooms also support immune function, mental health, and general well-being.

 Lion’s Mane Supplements

 In addition to the actual mushrooms, some people choose to take lion’s mane supplements.
-To create these products, the bioactive compounds are extracted from the mushroom’s fruiting body and mycelia.
-These lion’s mane extracts are processed into different formulations (capsules, pills, powder, tincture, etc.).
-The diversity of formulations means the supplement can be consumed in many ways — including in cooking and baking.
+To create these products, the bioactive compounds (medicinal substances) are extracted from the mushroom.
+You can take lion’s mane supplements as capsules, pills, powder, gummies, or in other forms.
+You can add some forms — like powders — to your cooking or baking.

 “I take lion’s mane mushroom powder,” said one MyMSTeam member.
 “I don’t like pills, and the powder has no flavor, so I can put it in my yogurt.”
 Another shared, “I take lion’s mane in powder form, usually in a smoothie for breakfast.”